BugiDev/react-native-calendar-strip/README.md

 ###### Top level style
   * style: PropTypes.any - Style for the top level CalendarStrip component
+  * innerStyle: PropTypes.any - Style for the responsively sized inner view.
+This is necessary to account for padding/margin from the top level view.
+The inner view has style `flex:1` by default.
+If this component is nested within another dynamically sized container, remove the flex style by passing in `[]`.

+###### Responsive sizing
+  * maxDayComponentSize: PropTypes.number - (default 80) Maximum size that CalendarDay will responsively size up to.
+  * minDayComponentSize: PropTypes.number - (default 10) Minimum size that CalendarDay will responsively size down to.

 ###### Icon
   * iconLeft: PropTypes.any - Icon to be used for the left icon.
 It accepts require statement with url to the image (`require('./img/icon.png')`), or object with remote uri `{uri: 'http://example.com/image.png'}`